Understanding Psoriasis Medications (cont.)

 - Inability to tolerate prolonged standing or heat, for example, in those with heart disease

-- Children younger than age 12
+- Children younger than 12 years of age

-- Use: Psoralens are taken by mouth 45 to 60 ,minutes prior to UVA exposure.
-Occasionally psoralens have been applied to the skin in creams, lotions, or bath soaks.
+- Use: Psoralens are taken by mouth 45 to 60 minutes prior to UVA exposure.
+Occasionally, psoralens have been applied to the skin in creams, lotions, or bath soaks.
 This requires close medical monitoring due to the propensity to produce burns.
 Treatments frequency should not be shorter than 48 hours.

 - Drug or food interactions: Other photosensitizing drugs, such as phenothiazines, bacteriostatic soaps, sulfonamides, tetracyclines, thiazides, or even perfumes may increase the skin's sensitivity to the sun or may cause other problems.
 Before taking psoralens, let the doctor know if any other medicine are being taken.